pydeveloperashish/Retina-Blood-Vessel-Segmentation-Using-UNET-In-Pytorch/README.md

 `How to Run:-`

+1) Download the weights file from here:- https://drive.google.com/file/d/1FUnCgGrdL_o9B9etGYSmMFpURMVq4ZJi/view?usp=sharing

-1) Clone the Repo/Download the Repo
+2) Clone the Repo/Download the Repo

-Option 2.1:- If you have `bash shell` or `git bash` then you can download using running `init_setup.sh` file by running a following command.
+Option 3.1:- If you have `bash shell` or `git bash` then you can download using running `init_setup.sh` file by running a following command.
 ```
 bash init_setup.sh
 ```

-3) Option 2.2:- If you dont have `bash shell` or `git bash` then you can directly download requirements.txt file so that you can use this app.
+3) Option 3.2:- If you dont have `bash shell` or `git bash` then you can directly download requirements.txt file so that you can use this app.
 ```
 pip install -r requirements.txt
 ```